 The following table lists, as of September 23, 2020, the number of shares of common stock of our Company that are beneficially owned by (i) each person or entity known to our Company to be the beneficial owner of more than 5% of the outstanding common stock; (ii) each officer and director of our Company; and (iii) all officers and directors as a group.
 Information relating to beneficial ownership of common stock by our principal shareholders and management is based upon information furnished by each person using beneficial ownership concepts under the rules of the Securities and Exchange Commission.
 Under these rules, a person is deemed to be a beneficial owner of a security if that person has or shares voting power, which includes the power to vote or direct the voting of the security, or investment power, which includes the power to vote or direct the voting of the security.
 The person is also deemed to be a beneficial owner of any security of which that person has a right to acquire beneficial ownership within 60 days.
-Under the Securities and Exchange Commission rules, more than one person may be deemed to be a beneficial owner of the same securities, and a person may be deemed to be a beneficial owner of the same securities, and a person may be deemed to be a beneficial owner of the same securities, and a person may be deemed to be a beneficial owner of the same securities and person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of the same securities, and a person may be deemed to be a beneficial owner of the same securities and person may be deemed to be a beneficial owner of the same securities and person may be deemed to be a beneficial owner of the same securities, and a person may be deemed to be a beneficial owner of the same securities and person may be deemed to be a beneficial owner of the same securities and person may be deemed to be a beneficial owner of the same securities and person the sover the san oted below, each person
+Under the Securities and Exchange Commission rules, more than one person may be deemed to be a beneficial owner of the same securities, and a person may be deemed to be a beneficial owner of securities as to which he or she may not have any pecuniary beneficial interest.
+Except as noted below, each person has sole voting and investment power.

-The percentages below are calculated based on 128,065,888 shares of our common stock issued and outstanding as of September 23, 2020.
+The percentages below are calculated based on 148,543,635 shares of our common stock issued and outstanding as of September 8, 2022.
 Unless otherwise indicated, the address of each officer and director listed below is c/o APPlife Digital Solutions, Inc., 50 California St, #1500, San Francisco, CA 94111.